chunmusic/Rust_Percentage_Segmentation_Yolact-Edge/README.md

 - Please go to this url to download weight file (https://drive.google.com/drive/folders/1dMHNiwz7B7azoJdPoqXwteOaO4Qf5CrY?usp=sharing)

+- Using Yolact-Edge, it can perform up to 25-30 FPS on RTX3080

 - The project was implemented in World Robot Summit 2020 (WRS) competition.

 ## How to use